nodejs/node/doc/api/net.md

 added: v0.1.90
 -->

-Returns the bound address, the address family name and port of the socket as reported by the operating system.
-Returns an object with three properties, e.g.
+The `socket.address()` method returns the address to which the socket is bound, the address family name, and port of the socket as reported by the operating system.

-`{ port: 12346, family: 'IPv4', address: '127.0.0.1' }`
+The object returned has the following properties:

+* `port` {number}
+* `family` {String} Either `'IPv4'` or `'IPv6'`
+* `address` {String} The IPv4 or IPv6 address

 ### socket.bufferSize
 <!-- YAML
 added: v0.3.8
 -->

-`net.Socket` has the property that `socket.write()` always works.
-This is to help users get up and running quickly.
-The computer cannot always keep up with the amount of data that is written to a socket - the network connection simply might be too slow.
-Node.js will internally queue up the data written to a socket and send it out over the wire when it is possible.
-(Internally it is polling on the socket's file descriptor for being writable).

-The consequence of this internal buffering is that memory may grow.
-This property shows the number of characters currently buffered to be written.
+The read-only `socket.bufferSize` property specifies the current amount of data currently pending in the `net.Socket` instances write buffer.

+The `net.Socket` class has been designed such that calls to `socket.write()` will always work so long as the connection is open.
+Data written to the socket is buffered internally first, then written out to the underlying connection.
+If the data is written to the buffer faster than it can be passed to the connection (e.g. when using a slow network connection), the size of the internal buffer can grow.

-(Number of characters is approximately equal to the number of bytes to be written, but the buffer may contain strings, and the strings are lazily encoded, so the exact number of bytes is not known.)
+The value of `socket.bufferSize` represents the number of *characters* pending in the queue.
+The number of characters is approximately equal to the number of bytes, but as the internal queue is managed as `Buffer` instances that may contain encoded strings, the exact number of bytes is not known until the `Buffer` data is read.

-Users who experience large or growing `bufferSize` should attempt to "throttle" the data flows in their program with [`pause()`][] and [`resume()`][].
+In order to avoid large or growing `socket.bufferSize` numbers, attempts should be made to throttle the flow of data written to the socket.

 ### socket.bytesRead
 <!-- YAML
 added: v0.5.3
 -->

-The amount of received bytes.
+The `socket.bytesRead` property specifies the total number of bytes received.

 ### socket.bytesWritten
 <!-- YAML
 added: v0.5.3
 -->

-The amount of bytes sent.
+The `socket.bytesWritten` property specifies the total number of bytes written.

 ### socket.connect(options[, connectListener])
 <!-- YAML
 added: v0.1.90
 -->

-Opens the connection for a given socket.

-For TCP sockets, `options` argument should be an object which specifies:
+* `options` {Object}
+  * `path`: Path the client should connect to

-  - `port`: Port the client should connect to (Required).
+  * `port` {number} Port the client should connect to

-  - `host`: Host the client should connect to.
-Defaults to `'localhost'`.
+  * `host` {String} Host the client should connect to Defaults to `'localhost'`

-  - `localAddress`: Local interface to bind to for network connections.
+  * `localAddress` {String} Local interface to bind to for network connections

-  - `localPort`: Local port to bind to for network connections.
+  * `localPort` {number} Local port to bind to for network connections

-  - `family` : Version of IP stack.
-Defaults to `4`.
+  * `family` {number} Version of IP stack.
+Defaults to `4`

-  - `hints`: [`dns.lookup()` hints][].
-Defaults to `0`.
+  * `hints` {number} [`dns.lookup()` hints][].
+Defaults to `0`

-  - `lookup` : Custom lookup function.
-Defaults to `dns.lookup`.
+  * `lookup` {Function} Custom lookup function.
+Defaults to `dns.lookup`

-For local domain sockets, `options` argument should be an object which
-specifies:

-  - `path`: Path the client should connect to (Required).

-Normally this method is not needed, as `net.createConnection` opens the socket.
-Use this only if you are implementing a custom Socket.
+* `connectListener` {Function}

+The `socket.connect()` method opens the connection for a given socket using either the given `path`, or the `port` and `host`.

+In most normal situations it is not necessary to call this method directly as other methods such as `net.createConnection()` will call `socket.connect()` automatically.

-This function is asynchronous.
-When the [`'connect'`][] event is emitted the socket is established.
-If there is a problem connecting, the `'connect'` event will not be emitted, the [`'error'`][] event will be emitted with the exception.
+This method operates asynchronously.
+The [`'connect'`][] event is emitted when the connection is successfully established.
+If an error occurs while attempting to open the connection, the [`'error'`][] event will be emitted.

-The `connectListener` parameter will be added as a listener for the [`'connect'`][] event.
+If the `connectListener` argument is given, the callback will be added as a listener for the [`'connect'`][] event.

 ### socket.connect(path[, connectListener])

+* `path`: Path the client should connect to
+* `connectListener` {Function}

+The `socket.connect()` method opens the connection for a given socket using the given `path`.

+This method operates asynchronously.
+The [`'connect'`][] event is emitted when the connection is successfully established.
+If an error occurs while attempting to open the connection, the [`'error'`][] event will be emitted.

+If the `connectListener` argument is given, the callback will be added as a listener for the [`'connect'`][] event.

 ### socket.connect(port[, host][, connectListener])
 <!-- YAML
 added: v0.1.90
 -->

-As [`socket.connect(options[, connectListener])`][`socket.connect(options, connectListener)`],
-with options either as either `{port: port, host: host}` or `{path: path}`.
+* `port` {number} Port the client should connect to
+* `host` {String} Host the client should connect. to Defaults to `'localhost'`
+* `connectListener` {Function}

+The `socket.connect()` method opens the connection for a given socket using the given `port` and `host`.

+This method operates asynchronously.
+The [`'connect'`][] event is emitted when the connection is successfully established.
+If an error occurs while attempting to open the connection, the [`'error'`][] event will be emitted.

+If the `connectListener` argument is given, the callback will be added as a listener for the [`'connect'`][] event.

 ### socket.connecting
 <!-- YAML
 added: v6.1.0
 -->

-If `true` - [`socket.connect(options[, connectListener])`][`socket.connect(options, connectListener)`] was called and
-haven't yet finished.
-Will be set to `false` before emitting `connect` event and/or calling [`socket.connect(options[, connectListener])`][`socket.connect(options, connectListener)`]'s callback.
+A boolean property that when `true`, indicates that `socket.connect()` has been called a connection is in the process of being established.
+The value will be set to `false` once the connection is established but *before* the `'connect'` event is emitted.
+The value will also be `false` before `socket.connect()` is called.

 ### socket.destroy([exception])
 <!-- YAML
 added: v0.1.90
 -->

-Ensures that no more I/O activity happens on this socket.
-Only necessary in case of errors (parse error or so).
+The `socket.destroy()` method ensures that no futher I/O activity can occur with the socket.
+This is typically only necessary when errors occur.

 If `exception` is specified, an [`'error'`][] event will be emitted and any listeners for that event will receive `exception` as an argument.